rept0id/hou-compiler-linux/README.md

 **This will encode\*, compile and run the program.**

-Running is happening through a wrapper that converts encoding of input and output as well !
-So don't procceed to run the executable your self.
+**Running is happening through a wrapper that handles encoding of input and output as well !
+For optimal compatibility, don't procceed to run the produced executable your self.**

-\* By encoding, we mean converting from UTF-8 to CP1253 (Windows-1253), which is required by the legacy compiler.
+\* *By encoding, we mean converting from UTF-8 to CP1253 (Windows-1253), which is required by the legacy compiler.*

 ## Examples